Written by Progressive Nutritional

 Your digestive tract is home to trillions of bacteria, both good and bad.
 In fact, bacteria in the body outnumber cells 10 to one, and the majority of that bacteria lives in the gut.
 Probiotics are considered the ''good'' bacteria you need in your digestive system, and they play an essential role in overall gut health.

 Probiotics are a hot topic at the moment.
-Wellness bloggers and health gurus all over social media sing the praises of probiotics, and these supplements are on trend for good reason.
+Wellness bloggers and health gurus all over social media sing the praises of probiotics.
 You may see them in your local health foods stores or in advertisements online and wonder whether or not you should be incorporating probiotics into your daily diet routine.

 These small but mighty gut balancers can be extremely impactful on your health.
 When the right amount of probiotics are consumed, numerous health benefits can take place, from treating and preventing digestive issues to helping clear skin conditions via the gut-skin axis, such as eczema.
 Weight management, improved immunity and better digestion are also benefits of having balanced gut bacteria.

 Probiotic supplements are made up of live microorganisms intended to maintain the good bacteria in your body.
-Our probiotic supplements also contain prebiotics that acts as food for human microflora.
-They help to create a healthy environment for your gut to thrive because they're transient in nature and do good work while they are there.
+Probiotic supplements also contain prebiotics that acts as food for human microflora.
+Probiotics help to create a healthy environment for your gut to thrive because they're transient in nature and do good work while they are there.

 Prebiotics are not to be confused with probiotics, because they actually have very different functions.
-Think of probiotics as the healthy bacteria that we need, while prebiotics is the support crew that help maintain and feed the good bacteria to keep them happy, alive and well.
-Incorporating probiotic supplements into your diet helps to improve the balance of these microorganisms.
+Think of probiotics as the healthy bacteria that we need, while prebiotics are the specific types of fibre that help maintain and feed the good bacteria to keep them happy, alive and well.

 The human body relies on normal bacteria to perform several jobs, including breaking down foods, helping the body absorb nutrients and preventing the takeover of bad, or unhealthy, bacteria.
 There are dozens of various types of probiotic bacteria, and they offer an array of health benefits.